 - Patrick REY, Professor, University Toulouse Capitole

-These centers are created around wide, overreaching topics with the scope to cover a range of industrial and policy issues affecting society at all levels.
+Our six thematic centers were formed around wide, overreaching research areas with the scope to cover a range of industrial and policy issues affecting society at all levels.

 - TSE Competition Policy & Regulation Center